NGC registry lists

 in its registry to allow collectors to list their early American

-the first federal mint in 1792.
+the opening of the first federal mint in 1792.

-"The newly-created early gold sets in
+"The newly-created early

-complete," said Scott Schechter, NGC vice president,
+difficult to complete," said Scott Schechter, NGC vice

-of the American Independence Collection, which consists of
+achievement of the American Independence Collection, which

+coins.
 As it continues to grow, it should be a milestone Registry

 collection."

-This American Independence Collection has
+This American Independence

-Coin Investments in Port Charlotte, Fla.
+of U.S. Rare Coin Investments in Port Charlotte, Fla.

 Some